-(d) Other individuals working for or under the direction of the client.
-Responsibilities o f All Public Accountants R360.9 Where a public accountant becomes aware of a matter to which this section applies, the steps that the public accountant takes to comply with this section shall be taken on a timely basis.
+(b) An individual charged with governance of the entity; (c) A member of management; or (d) Other individuals working for or under the direction of the client.
+Responsibilities of All Public Accountants R360.9 Where a public accountant becomes aware of a matter to which this section applies, the steps that the public accountant takes to comply with this section shall be taken on a timely basis.
 In taking timely steps, the public accountant shall have regard to the nature of the matter and the potential harm to the interests of the entity, investors, creditors, employees or the general public.
-Audits of Financi al Statements Obtaining an Und erstanding of the Matter R360.10 If a public accountant engaged to perform an audit of financial statements becomes aware of information concerning non-compliance or suspected non-compliance, the public accountant shall obtain an understanding of the matter.
+Audits of Financia l Statemen nts Obtaining an Unde rstanding o f the Matter R360.10 If a public accountant engaged to perform an audit of financial statements becomes aware of information concerning non-compliance or suspected non-compliance, the public accountant shall obtain an understanding of the matter.
 This understanding shall include the nature of the non-compliance or suspected non-compliance and the circumstances in which it has occurred or might occur.
-360.10 A1 The public accountant might become aware of the non-compliance or suspected non-compliance in the course of performing the engagement or through information provided by other parties.
+360.10 A1 non-com lic accountant might become aware of the non-compliance or suspected pliance in the course of performing the engagement or through ion provided by other parties.
 360.10 A2 The public accountant is expected to apply knowledge and expertise, and exercise professional judgment.
 However, the public accountant is not expected to have a level of knowledge of laws and regulations greater than that which is required to undertake the engagement.
 Whether an act constitutes non-compliance is ultimately a matter to be determined by a court or other appropriate adjudicative body.
-360.10 A3 Depending on the nature and significance of the matter, the public accountant might consult on a confidential basis with others within the firm, a network firm or a professional body, or with legal counsel.
+360.10 A3 might co ng on the nature and significance of the matter, the public accountant insult on a confidential basis with others within the firm, a network firm ressional body, or with legal counsel.
+R360.11 or migh blic accountant identifies or suspects that non-compliance has occurred toccur, the public accountant shall discuss the matter with the ate level of management and, where appropriate, those charged with ace.
+360.11 A1 of the conseque pose of the discussion is to clarify the public accountant's understanding facts and circumstances relevant to the matter and its potential ences.
+The discussion also might prompt management or those charged ernance to investigate the matter.
+360.11 A2 ropriate level of management with whom to discuss the matter is a of professional judgment.
+Relevant factors to consider include -